yugabyte/yugabyte-db/docs/content/deploy/enterprise-edition/admin-console.md

 Two options to install YugaWare are presented.

-#### Online Install
+### Online Install
 ![Replicated License Online Install](/images/replicated-license-online-install-option.png)

 ![Replicated License Online Progress](/images/replicated-license-progress.png)

-#### Airgapped Install
+### Airgapped Install
 ![Replicated License Airgapped Install](/images/replicated-license-airgapped-install-option.png)

 ![Replicated License Airgapped Path](/images/replicated-license-airgapped-path.png)

 ![Replicated License Airgapped Progress](/images/replicated-license-airgapped-progress.png)

-#### Secure Replicated
+### Secure Replicated
-The next step is to add a password to protect the Replicated admin console (note that this admin console is for Replicated and is different from YugaWare, the admin console for YugaByte).
+The next step is to add a password to protect the Replicated Admin Console (note that this Admin Console is for Replicated and is different from YugaWare, the Admin Console for YugaByte).

 ![Replicated Password](/images/replicated-password.png)